Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

         the fragment in which the timeout or TCP error occurred.
-     5. The [=Ingest source=]  MUST handle any error responses received from the media processing entity, by establishing a new connection and following the preceding requirements including retransmitting the ftyp and moov boxes or the [=CMAF Header=].
+     5. The [=Ingest source=]  MUST handle any error responses received from the media processing entity, as described in general requirements, and by retransmitting the ftyp and moov boxes or the [=CMAF Header=].
      6. In case the [=Live stream event=] is over the ingest source SHALL signal